 And this is the issue I have with the whole 212 thing.
 It basically falls into the “winners never quit” model and that’s just plain wrong.
 The problem with the 212ers is not flawed logic but bad information with the consequence that they don’t know when to give up.
-They don’t know that they’ve become competent, but they do not know whether they are in The Dip or The Cul-de-Sac.
+They do not know whether they are in The Dip or The Cul-de-Sac.

 Is it worth it to try to make the water boil?

 - Yes, I understand, nobody cares about the physics.
 I don’t either.
 I care about the messages we send to people.
 I care about selling false dreams.
 I care about encouraging people to pour unlimited energy into chasing chimera.
-I propose a different metaphor not because I care about the metaphor, but because I care about people living fulfulling lives.
-See my response to “212″.
+I propose a different metaphor not because I care about the metaphor, but because I care about people living fulfilling lives.
+See my response to “212”.

 - Before you tell me I have taken this literally and have twisted and misunderstood this simple message, please read my response to Mike.